robweber/qr-code-movie-scanner/README.md

 4. Finally, playback of the movie is executed on the media center.

 When the `DEBUG_MODE` variable is set to true step #4 is not executed.
 Additionally the Kodi JSON-RPC calls are displayed along with their responses.

+### Multiple Kodi Instances

+If you have more than one media center in your home it is possible to put multiple Kodi instances in the `$KODI_ADDRESS` array.
+Each of these should be in the format `"name"=>"IP:PORT"`.
+When using the QR generator the __first instance__ in the array will be used to pull in the movie listing.

+When scanning a QR code a drop down list will be shown to select which instance you want to use for playback.
+Hitting submit will start playback on that media center.
+If only one media center is available playback will automatically start on that device.

 ## Thanks